 Negotiating a salary can be a challenging endeavor for job candidates who don't possess a firm grasp on the compensation packages that prospective employers are willing to pay.
 In these instances, candidates who ask for salaries far exceeding a company's budget, leave little room to negotiate, which may consequently jeopardize the job offer.

-On the other hand, it's important to get paid what you are worth and you don't want to be taken advantage of.
-You also don't want to end up resenting your boss for underpaying you and, of course, you need to earn enough to pay the bills.
+On the other hand, it's important to get paid what you are worth—you don't want to be taken advantage of.
+You also don't want to end up resenting your boss for underpaying you.
+And, obviously, you need to earn enough to pay the bills.

 Top 5 Salary Negotiation Tactics

 When interviewing for a position, resist the temptation to ask about compensation, until the employer broaches the topic first.
 If a prospective employer invites you to divulge your salary requirements, indicate that you're willing to negotiate, based on the nature of the tasks at hand.

 Once you get a job offer, evaluate it carefully.
 There are more factors that come into play than just the base salary.
 For example, you might want to inquire about the possibility of a commission, bonuses, and projected salary increases, as well as benefits, hours, and promotion and growth opportunities.
 All of these factors affect your year-end net income and available spending power.
 For instance, the position may pay less than you'd hoped for, but if the medical and dental benefits are generous, that could potentially save you thousands of dollars a year in medical bills.